sitesgithub/ytlivecounter/README.md

-# Note :The code is written in Javascript, not node.js, not php.
-Just Javascript along with HTML and CSS.
+# Note: The code is written in Javascript along with HTML and CSS.

 You need some Youtube API Keys.
 I have gotten some from debugging http://livecounts.net After you get your API keys, place all of them in a file called keys